aubreec88/MultiTimeout/README.md

 # MultiTimeout
 ive steeped too low to the point that im releasing insanely simple utils now all for the sake of attempting to maybe kinda stay relevant????

+anyways you can use this however you want as always